Mindgreppers/lifemaker_web/content/_index.md

 - Sharing the vision with village families near Tang, Dharamsala, Himachal Pradesh, India
 - Establishing a base in Dharamsala, in an eco setup with member families
 - Website and content
-- Online forum setup
-- Registering a Trust or Society in India, by July
+- Registering a Trust or Society in India

 ## Participate and contribute
 * First, let us arrive on the same page and share a common understanding.